 Proving Fault: Evidence and Testimony

 Establishing fault in a divorce case necessitates documented proof and witness accounts to validate the reasons for divorce.
-Adultery can be proven through various forms of evidence, including phone records, restaurant or hotel bills, and evidence of purchases for a lover, even when concrete evidence is lacking.
-Circumstantial evidence, such as voicemails, emails, text messages, photographs, and surveillance footage, can be used to support claims of adultery if direct evidence is not available.
+You can prove adultery through various forms of evidence, such as phone records, restaurant or hotel bills, and purchases made for a lover, even when direct evidence is lacking.
+Circumstantial evidence, including voicemails, emails, text messages, photographs, and surveillance footage, can also support claims of adultery when direct evidence is unavailable.

 Direct evidence, which is highly persuasive in proving fault, can include scenarios such as walking in on an unfaithful spouse or obtaining information from a hired private investigator.
 Hence, gathering documented proof and witness testimonies are vital steps in determining the fault grounds in a divorce case.